spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 If you are new to Jupyter notebooks, you can use this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) as a starting point.

-## Close a notebook
+## Close a Notebook

-To close a notebook application, you should not use the "Kill" action from the Spot console, because Jupyter interprets this as a kernel failure and will automatically restart your kernel, causing a new notebook application to appear.
+To close a notebook application, you should not use the "Kill" action from the Spot console, because Jupyter interprets this as a kernel failure and it restarts your kernel, causing a new notebook application to appear.

-You should close your notebooks from Jupyter (File > Close & Halt).
-This will terminate the Spark app in the Ocean Spark cluster.
+Close your notebooks from Jupyter (File > Close & Halt).
+This terminates the Spark app in the Ocean Spark cluster.

 ### Important Note